axieinfinity/ronin-documentation/docs/community/grants.md

 ---
-description: Grants programs and how to apply
+description: Grants programs and ways to apply.
 ---

 # Apply for grants